statsun78/rvsel/README.md

 ## Installation

 ```
-## "devtools" pacakge is required if you don't have it.
+## "devtools" package is required if you don't have it.
 install.packages('devtools')

 ## For window users, you need to download and install Rtools from https://cran.r-project.org/bin/windows/Rtools